schitresh/computer_science/database_system/8_concurrency_control_protocols.md

   - And one of the transactions needs to be rolled back to break the cycle
 - It can handle complex transactions better than two-phase locking
   - But it's computationally expensive
-  - And may not scale weel for large databases
+  - And may not scale well for large databases
 - Tree Based Protocol
   - Simple implementation of graph based protocol
   - Data item A can be locked by T1 only if the parent of A is currently locked by T1